webgpu/webgpufundamentals/webgpu/lessons/webgpu-compatibility-mode.md

 +  }

   function createTextureFromSources(device, sources, options = {}) {
-+    const viewDimension = options.viewDimension ??
++    const viewDimension = options.dimension ??
-+      getDefaultViewDimensionForTexture(options.dimension, sources.length);
++      getDefaultViewDimensionForTexture(options.textureBindingViewDimension);
 +    const dimension = options.dimension ?? textureViewDimensionToDimension(viewDimension);
     // Assume are sources all the same size so just use the first one for width and height const source = sources[0];